fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/cash-register-integration.md

 ## Cash Register Integration

-This chapter describes the cash register integration in accordance with the German law.
+This chapter describes the cash register integration in accordance with German law.
 The general rules for cash register integration are described in General Part of this document.

 ### Receipt Creation Process

-This chapter describes the general process of creating receipts with fiskaltrust.Middleware and its workflow, in accordance with the German law.
+This chapter describes the general process of creating receipts with fiskaltrust.Middleware and its workflow, following German law.
 It requires to give a scope to an ongoing action over time.
 This scope is named a transaction.
 Calls to fiskaltrust.Middleware are processed just in time and cannot be async over multiple minutes.
 Therefore and in accordance with German law, a single call is maybe not able to scope a complete transaction.
 To solve this, multiple calls are used, scoping the same transaction.

 #### The fiskaltrust.SecurityMechanism explicit transaction